JulianWogersien/useful-bash/README.md

 ## vimspector.sh
 > Posix Compliant: Yes

-this script generates a vimspector file for a rust project vimspector is a plugin for vim & neovim for debugging this has to be run in the root directory of your project
+this script generates a vimspector file for a project. vimspector is a plugin for vim & neovim for debugging. this has to be run in the root directory of your project. you need to specify a language, since at the moment i mostly use rust the build path
+for everything but rust is ${workspaceRoot}/src/$name you also need to specify a name as the second argument. this supports all languages that vimspector support except legacy ones

 ## wr-comp.sh
 > Posix Compliant: No